apache/druid/docs/content/configuration/auth.md

 This built-in Authenticator authenticates all requests, and always directs them to an Authorizer named "allowAll".
 It is not intended to be used for anything other than the default unsecured configuration.

-## Internal Authenticator
+## Escalator
-The `druid.auth.escalatedAuthenticator` property determines what authentication scheme should be used for internal Druid cluster communications (such as when a broker node communicates with historical nodes for query processing).
+The `druid.escalator.type` property determines what authentication scheme should be used for internal Druid cluster communications (such as when a broker node communicates with historical nodes for query processing).

-The Authenticator chosen for this property must also be present in `druid.auth.authenticationChain`.
+The Escalator chosen for this property must use an authentication scheme that is supported by an Authenticator in `druid.auth.authenticationChain.
+Authenticator extension implementors must also provide a corresponding Escalator implementation if they intend to use a particular authentication scheme for internal Druid communications.

+### Noop Escalator

+This built-in default Escalator is intended for use only with the default AllowAll Authenticator and Authorizer.

 ## Authorizers
 Authorization decisions are handled by an Authorizer.
 The `druid.auth.authorizers` property determines what Authorizer implementations will be active.